Alrysc/onb_docs/docs/lua/variables/tables.md

 By adding one more parameter between the table to insert into and the value to insert, you can specify the index to insert at, as long as the index specified is at the end of the sequential numerical indexes or is a numerical index that has a value.
-This will push data at any numerical index after this point up.
+This will push data at any numerical index at and after this point up.

 ```lua
 local my_table = {